Currency substitution

 Worldwide official use of foreign currency or pegs:

-Currency substitution is the use of a foreign currency in parallel to or instead of a domestic currency.
+Currency substitution, also known as dollarization, is the use of a foreign currency in parallel to or instead of a domestic currency.

 Currency substitution can be full or partial.
 Full currency substitution can occur after a major economic crisis, such as in Ecuador.
 Some small economies, for whom it is impractical to maintain an independent currency, use the currencies of their larger neighbours; for example, Liechtenstein uses the Swiss franc.

 Partial currency substitution occurs when residents of a country choose to hold a significant share of their financial assets denominated in a foreign currency or use it as exchange currency, as is currently the case in Venezuela.
 It can also occur as a gradual conversion to full currency substitution; for example, Argentina was in the process of converting to the U.S. dollar during the 1990s.

 Name

 "Dollarization", when referring to currency substitution, does not necessarily involve use of the United States dollar.
 The major currencies used as substitutes are the US dollar and the euro.